Mutti499/Marathon/README.md

   A philosopher once said, "Some flowers...
 Some flowers don’t grow in some soils.
 Such is life."
 A few days ago, I received such an e-mail from rambo.ocon@boun.edu.tr.
 He wrote in that e-mail, "As a traveling race man, I could not do anything when it came to coding.
-I’m not good enough to code and need help from Mustafa."
+I’m not good enough to code and need help from Mutti."
 So he asked me to create this project for me to help him.
 And now it’s time to help!👨‍💻

   Esteban Ocon, a famous Formula 1 pilot, also known as Rambo Ocon, decides to participate